Psychics

 Psionic abilities are generally Psyche based, and manifested

-by either instinctive intent or as an act of willpower.
+by either instinctive intent or as an act of will.
 As such it is common for

 the intensity of psionic abilities to vary based upon the current mental state of